Last Updated March 15, 2021

 - Bloated or passing of gas;

-Which brand of Prenatal DHA should I take?
+Which brand should I take?

 What sets us apart from other brands is that by using algae, the mercury level in our product is 0 ppm, while the FDA limit is 1 ppm.
 Furthermore, we guarantee that our product contains no allergens, fish, shellfish, milk, eggs, peanuts, tree nuts, wheat or soy.